 - Serving drinks in small glasses

 - Avoid using disposable cutlery, plates, napkins, tissues etc.

 - Giving leftover food to the less privileged and poor people in the neighbourhood

-Let us endeavor to celebrate the Eid in an environment-friendly manner.
+Let us endeavor to celebrate the Eid in an environment-friendly and sustainable manner.